GauravG-20/Dog-Breed-Image-Classifier/README.md

 `cd Dog-Image-Classifier`
 * _Now run the following commands_ -
        1. `python check_images.py` -- will download the models and then will predict the breeds of the dogs with default parameters.
-       2. `sh run_models_batch.sh` -- will run program from commandline within Project Workspace (see run_models_batch.sh for further clarification)
+       2. `sh run_models_batch.sh` -- will run the program from the command line within Project Workspace (see run_models_batch.sh for further clarification)
-       3. `sh run_models_batch_uploaded.sh` -- will run program from commandline within Project Workspace (see run_models_batch_uploaded.sh for further clarification)
+       3. `sh run_models_batch_uploaded.sh` -- will run the program from the command line within Project Workspace (see run_models_batch_uploaded.sh for further clarification)